Ajay-2005/node/doc/api/esm.md

 ## Built-in modules

-> **Note:** Built-in modules imported via ESM are eagerly evaluated and fully populated at load time.
-In CommonJS, module exports can be modified dynamically.
+> **Note:** When importing built-in modules via ESM , the module is fully evaluated at import time, and all properties are populated immediately.
+This can make initial imports slightly slower compared to CommonJS, which evaluates lazily.

 [Built-in modules][] provide named exports of their public API.
 A default export is also provided which is the value of the CommonJS exports.